 Are dependent personalities drawn to narcissists or histrionic people?

 Narcissistic, histrionic, borderline, or antisocial personalities fall under the Cluster B disorders.
 These people are more erratic and live for drama.
 People with dependent personalities are drawn to those with Cluster B disorders.
 The dependent person will give the Cluster B disordered person exactly what they need, praise and high regard.
 It becomes a type of symbiotic relationship where the Cluster B disordered person is in charge and makes all the decisions.

 The cause of this disorder is unknown.
 The disorder usually appears in early adulthood.
 Individuals who experienced separation anxiety disorder or chronic physical illness in childhood or adolescence may be at higher risk of developing this disorder.

 The prevalence of this disorder in the general population is estimated at less than 1 percent.
 More women than men have been found to have dependent personality disorder.

 People with dependent personality disorder should consider psychotherapy for treatment.
-Cognitive-behavioral therapy focuses on maladaptive thinking patterns, the beliefs that underlie such thinking, and resolving symptoms or traits that are characteristic of the disorder—such as the inability to make important life decisions or the inability to initiate relationships.
+Cognitive-behavioral therapy focuses on maladaptive thinking patterns, the beliefs that underlie dependent thinking, and resolving symptoms or traits that are characteristic of the disorder—such as the inability to make important life decisions or the inability to share power in relationships.
 This disorder often requires long-term therapy or treatment.

-There may be other underlying conditions, so medication may be helpful.
-Antidepressants, sedatives, and tranquilizers are often prescribed for patients with dependent personality disorder to treat co-occurring conditions.
+There may be other underlying conditions, therefore medication may be helpful.
+Antidepressants, sedatives, and tranquilizers are often prescribed for patients with dependent personality disorder who suffer co-occurring conditions.